Secret London gardens

 Isabella Plantation, Richmond Park

-This 40-acre of woodland is located in the midst of Richmond Park and is a total escapism from the open space of Richmond Park.
+This 40-acres of woodland is total escapism from the open space of Richmond Park.
 Enter through the gates of the Isabella Plantation and you’ll be surrounded by an abundance of flora and fauna, over 130 species of butterfly and moth and over 70 species of bird, plus six species of bat.
 The gardens are at their finest during springtime, when the azalea burst into life, but the tranquil trickle of the stream and the winding pathways mean its enjoyable throughout the year.